The Reasons Teaching Multiculturalism in the Classroom is Vitally Important

 Here’s a Plan for You

-For instance, let’s think about teaching about the country of Japan.
+For instance, let’s think multiculturism in education through teaching about the country of Japan.
 One way to approach it from the basis of studying the country’s geography and culture.
 Those are obvious methods.
 One could also study the Japanese art of origami but again, it’s a fairly traditional pedagogy.

 However, a teacher could teach about Japan in a more unique way– present a play based on a Japanese folk tale.